Abdulaxad/myNextPage/README.md

 # myNextPage
-my new page with html and css
+my new page with html and css (without responsive)